HansjoergW/sec-fincancial-statement-data-set/README.md

 (The location of the SQLite database file is specified in the "dbdirectory" field of the config file, which is set to "secfsdstools/data/db" in the default configuration.
 The database file is named "secfsdstools.db".)

-There are only two tables in the database: "index_reports" and "index_file_processing_state".
+There are only two relevant tables in the database: "index_parquet_reports" and "index_parquet_processing_state".

-The "index_reports" table provides an overview of all available reports in the downloaded data and includes the following relevant columns:
+The "index_parquet_reports" table provides an overview of all available reports in the downloaded data and includes the following relevant columns:

 * **adsh** <br>The unique id of the report (a string).